When you grow up in the ‘hood, you do what it takes to stay alive.

 Welcome to The Pleasuredome (Frankie Goes To Hollywood)

-Its great that financial independence has been getting more media coverage recently but the “Can anyone to retire in their 30’s?” angle can sometimes lead to people thinking that it’s all about doing nothing all day.
+The “Can anyone to retire in their 30’s?” angle often taken by the media can sometimes lead to people thinking that it’s all about doing nothing all day.

-Don’t get me wrong…its amazing to be financially independent.
-It’s just that FI isn’t some utopia where the sun shines everyday, and nothing bad ever happens.
-When you get to FI, its not like checking into The Pleasuredome…although daytime drinking and bedroom olympics are now on the menu if you want.
+Don’t get me wrong…its great to be financially independent.
+But its not some utopian pleasuredome where the sun shines everyday, and nothing bad ever happens.

 You’ll still need something to do.
 You’ll still need challenge.
 You’ll still need purpose.
 This is why I talk about financial freedom rather than early retirement.